Inclusive & Bias-Free Curriculum Checklist

 Age

-Could the content be perceived as promoting stereotypes, bias, shame or stigma?If yes, unsure or to see examples, expand.
+Could the content be perceived as promoting stereotypes, bias, shame or stigma?If yes, unsure, expand.

 - Neglecting consideration of sexual health at all ages

-- Any comment about weight that is meant to elicit laughter
+- Any comment about age that is meant to elicit laughter

 Religion